 The roofs of both buildings have been significantly altered, now featuring pitched roofs with modern tiles, but may originally have had gables at each end of an attic level.

 In 1603 Sparrow Castle was owned by the Arnot family, the year that James VI founded a postal service between Edinburgh and London.
 Sir John Arnot was a former Provost of Edinburgh later created Treasurer-depute of Scotland in 1604.
 Sir John’s son William and grandson John were responsible for the postal station, and were duty bound to “to keep continually in their stable or have in readiness three habill and sufficient post horses, with furniture convenient for the service of his Majestie’s packets only as well by night as by day, and two horns to sound as oft as they meet the company, or at least three times in every mile.”
 William was apparently generous with his hospitality and was bankrupt by 1625.

 This may have been when the Douglas family moved to Cockburnspath House from Cockburnspath Tower, described as being “early in the 17th century”.

 Oliver Cromwell’s troops occupied the neighbouring church following the Battle of Dunbar in 1650, and it’s reputed that Cromwell may have stayed in Cockburnspath House.

 There seems to be little mention of Cockburnspath House from the middle of the 17th century until the 20th century.
-It was owned by the Young family in the 1910s when it was run as a lodging house, and later owned by the Stevenson family in the 1920s, one of whom was a teacher in the local school.
-It seems to have been owned by the Stevensons as late as 1964.
+It was owned by the Young family in the first decade of the 20th century when it was run as a lodging house, and later owned by the Stevenson family in the 1920s, one of whom was a teacher in the local school, until the 1980s.
 It is now a private home.